geomoose/gm3/docs/ms4w-quickstart/index.md

 # <a name="option2">Option 2: Install the GeoMoose software + data separately

 The following assumes that you already have MS4W installed.
+You are also required to download the following 2 files:

+ * Download the latest copy of the GeoMoose Demo Data (file named `gm3-demo-data`) [here](https://www.geomoose.org/downloads/).
+ * Download the latest version of the GeoMoose MS4W package (file named `gm3-examples`) [here](https://www.geomoose.org/downloads/).

 ## Install the GeoMoose Demo Data